-As we approach May 2018, we are currently focused on our GDPR compliance efforts.
-During our implementation period for the Regulation, we are evaluating the new requirements and restrictions imposed by the GDPR and will take any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.
+As we approached May 2018, we are focused on our GDPR compliance efforts.
+During our implementation period for the Regulation, we evaluated the new requirements and restrictions imposed by the GDPR and took any action necessary and/or appropriate to ensure that we handle personal data in compliance with applicable law by the 2018 deadline.

-Our clients will receive updated terms of business based on changes that we’ve implemented and this will be rolled out, early in 2018.
+Our clients received updated terms of business based on changes that we implemented and rolled out, early in 2018.